 We often hire an expert engineer to look into all of these issues.
 As part of the many cases we have handled, we have examined bicycles, cars, pressure cookers, ladders, tires, and exploding lithium ion battery devices.
 Stephen Skinner has spent his entire career involved in products liability cases, and regularly investigates–without any cost to the potential client–products cases to determine whether a case can be made or not.

-The Cases Skinner Law Firm Is Currently Involved In
+The Cases Skinner Accident and Injury Lawyers Are Currently Involved In

 Right now, we are litigating cases involving hernia mesh, PFAS, 3M combat earplugs, Valsartan, Truvada and opioids.
 We are regularly examining individual cases and updating our knowledge about new medical devices and drug cases.